iv4xr-project/JLabGym/docs/ControlAndObservation.md

 LabWorldModel wom2 = environment.interact(agentId,buttonId,"");
 ```

-Observation is captured as an instance of the class [`LabRecruitsEnvironment`](./BasicInterface.md) provides basic methods, such as `observe(agentId)` and `moveToward(agentId,p,q)` to control the _Lab Recruits_ game.
-In addition to executing the command in the game, these commands also return what the in-game agent (identified by _agentId_) observes.
-This observation represented as an instance of the class `LabWorldModel`, which in turn is a subclass of `eu.iv4xr.framework.world.WorldModel`.
-Instances of `WorldModel` is also called _World Object Model_ (WOM) as it **structurally** (so, not visually) describes what the game-world looks like from the agent's eye.
+Observation is captured as an instance of the class `LabWorldModel`, which in turn is a subclass of `eu.iv4xr.framework.world.WorldModel`.
+An instances of `WorldModel` is also called _World Object Model_ (WOM) as it **structurally** describes what the game-world looks like from the agent's eye (as opposed to representing observation by images) .

-A WOM of _Lab Recruits_ has the following structure:
+A WOM of _Lab Recruits_ has the following fields:

-* the agent's _id_.
+1. `String agentId`: the agent's _id_.

-* the agent's current _position_ (center position).
+1. `Vec3 position`: the agent's current _position_ (its center point position).
+You can also use `wom.getFloorPosition()` to get the agent's position when projected to the floor it is on.

+1. `Vec3 extent` describes the agent's dimension.
+It is a tuple (a,b,c) of non-negative values.
+It means that agent's width, length, and height are respectively 2a, 2b, and 2c.

-* the agent's current _velocity_.
+1. `int health` and `int score` contain the agent's current health point and score.

-* the agent's bounding box.
-* _timestamp_ denoting when the WOM is taken.
+1. `long timestamp` denotes when the WOM is taken.

+1. `Map<String, WorldEntity> elements`

-* a collection of _in-game entities_ that the agent currently sees.
+   This a collection of _in-game entities_ that the agent currently sees.
+The collection is represented as a a mapping from entity-id to the corresponding entity.
+The type of the entity is actually `LabEntity` which is a subclass of `WorldEntity`.

+   Use the method `wom.getElement(id)` to obtain the element with the specified id.
+It returns null if an entity with that id cannot be found in `elements`.
+Below we will explain how to know the id of an entity.

+1. `int[] visibleNavigationNodes`

-* additionally also the fragment of the in-game world that the agent current see.
+    This array describes the fragment of the world that the agent current see.

-   In the case of _Lab Recruits_, the game does not send full description of this, but instead it only sends the _navigable part_ of the world that the agent currently sees.
-In other words, the game sends back information about which part of the in-game floor is visible, but it does not send any information on the walls that surround the agent.
-Information about the floor in enough to allow your AI to figure out how to navigate from one place in the virtual world to another, though the AI will not know if it is surrounded by walls, or by abyss.

-   The data on the visible navigable part of the world is encoded in so-called _navigation-graph_.
-The 'floor' is divided into adjacent polygons (usually triangles).
-A navigation graph consists of the corners of these polygons, and edges representing how these corners are connected to each other.
-It is up to your AI how to use this information.
+    You do not actually get a set of physical 3D points which are currently visible.
+This set is infinitely large; we can't construct it.
+Instead, the information is provided abstractly (so, there is some loss in information) as a graph of connected triangles, that together describe areas of the world that are _walkable_ by the agent, and are currently _visible_ to it.
+More about this is explained here: [Navigation in the world of Lab Recruits](.....)

+### Obtaining information on game-entities' properties

+Recall that when you ask for an observation (e.g. through `env.observe()`), the World Model that you obtain also contains the field `elements` containing all the in-game objects/entities that the agent currently see.

-An in-game entity is represented by an instance of the class _WorldEntity_.
-Each has the following information:
+An in-game entity is represented by an instance of `LabEntity` which in turn is a subclass of  `eu.iv4xr.framework.world.WorldEntity`.
+This structure contains information on the agent's properties/state.
+The following fields/getters are available:

-* an _id_ that uniquely identify the entity.
+1. `String id`: an _id_ that uniquely identify the entity.

+   When a game-level is loaded into Lab Recruits, all in-game entities have a unique id so that you can uniquely address them from JLabGym.
+For entities such as buttons, doors, and goal-flags the ids are defined in the level-definition file of the game-level that you loaded.
+For entities such as fire and furniture, the ids are generated.

-* a string naming the entity _type_ (e.g. an entity with id _d10_ could be of type _door_).
+1. `String type`: a string naming the entity _type_ (e.g. an entity with id "d10" could be of type "door").

-* _timestamp_.
-* the entity's _position_ (center position).
-* the entity's _velocity_.
-* the entity's bounding box.
-* a boolean indicating whether the entity is _interactable_.
-* a boolean indicating whether the entity is _dynamic_.
-An entity is 'dynamic' if its state can change at the runtime.
+1. `long timestamp`: a time stamp of when the state described by this `LabEntity` is sampled.

+1. `Vec3 position`: the position of the entity's center point.

+1. `Vec3 getFloorPosition()`: use this method if you want to obtain the entity's position projected to the floor it is on.

+1. `Vec3 extent` describes the agent's dimension.
+It is a tuple (a,b,c) of non-negative values.
+It means that entity's width, length, and height are respectively 2a, 2b, and 2c.

-* a list of _properties_, each is a pair of (_n_,_v_) where _n_ is the property name and _v_ is the property value.
+1. `Map<String, Serializable> properties` contains information about the entity's properties.
+Each property is essentially a pair of _(name,value)_ specifying the name of the property and its value.

-* a collection of other in-game entities that is a part of this entity (e.g. if this entity is represent an in-game bag containing other stuffs).
+  For example, buttons has a property named "isOn" whose value is of type boolean.
+Doors has a property named "isOpen" whose value is also of type boolean.

+1. `Serializable getProperty(String name)`: traverse the field `properties` above to get the value of the named property.
+It returns null if the property is not found.

+1. `boolean getBooleanProperty(String name)`: similar as `getProperty` but a convenience to obtain the value of a boolean property.

+1. `int getIntPorperty(String name)`: similar as above.

+1. `Map<String, WorldEntity> elements`: containing this entity's sub-elements.
+E.g. if this entity represents a bag, then this field would contain the items which are in the bag.
+The collection is represented as a mapping for ids to the corresponding entities.